THIS DATE IN HISTORY: Aug. 3

 1951: Marcel Dionne, one of seven members of the NHL's 700-goal club, is born in Drummondville, Quebec.

-Dionne, selected with the No. 2 pick in the 1971 NHL Draft, makes a splash in his rookie season with the Detroit Red Wings by finishing with 77 points (28 goals, 49 assists).
-That turns out to be his lowest point total in four seasons in Detroit, but after a 47-goal, 121-point performance in 1974-75, he joins the Los Angeles Kings.
+Dionne is selected by the Detroit Red Wings with the No. 2 pick in the 1971 NHL Draft and makes a splash in his rookie season by finishing with 77 points (28 goals, 49 assists).
+That turns out to be his lowest point total in four seasons with Detroit, but after a 47-goal, 121-point performance in 1974-75, he joins the Los Angeles Kings.
 Dionne scores 50 goals six times and has seven 100-point seasons with the Kings, most of them centering the "Triple Crown Line" with Charlie Simmer and Dave Taylor.
 He wins the Art Ross Trophy as the NHL's top scorer in 1979-80; he and Wayne Gretzky of the Edmonton Oilers each finish with 137 points, but Dionne scores 53 goals to Gretzky's 51.

 Video: Marcel Dionne was "offensive genius"

 1896: Gerry Geran, the first U.S.-born player to skate in an NHL game, is born in Holyoke, Massachusetts.
 Geran, a center playing amateur hockey in Boston, signs with the Montreal Wanderers and has no points in four games in 1917-18, the NHL's first season.
 He resumes his amateur career, helps the United States win the silver medal at the 1920 Antwerp Olympics, then returns to the League with the Boston Bruins in 1925-26, finishing with six points (five goals, one assist) in 33 games.